jxskiss/simplessl/README.md

 ## Centric certificate server

-Compared to other open source projects, this project provides a centric certificate server to manage all your certificates (both auto issued or manually managed, and self signed) in one place.
+Compared to other similar projects, this project provides a centric certificate server to manage all your certificates (both auto issued or manually managed, and self signed) in one place.
 The OpenResty plugin and Golang TLS config library acts as client to the server.